-(CBS Baltimore) — Sedgefield Country Club, in Greensboro, North Carolina, is home to the Wyndham Championship, the last PGA Tour event of this abbreviated season before the FedExCup Playoffs.
+(CBS Baltimore) — Sedgefield Country Club, in Greensboro, North Carolina, is home to the Wyndham Championship, the last PGA Tour event before the FedExCup Playoffs.
 Sedgefield has been a regular Tour stop since 2008.
 But its relationship with professional golf, not to mention its rich history, dates back much further.

 Sedgefield Country Club formed in 1925, around the time famed course architect Donald Ross drew up sketches of his next masterpiece.
 Ross’s courses use the natural topography to help dictate the path of the course and play on it.
 They work on a sort of risk-reward system, challenging players to be a little aggressive and then offering scoring opportunities if they succeed.
 Sedgefield was no different.
-(Ross also designed Pinehurst No. 2, Aronimink Golf Club and East Lake Golf Club, among many others.)READ MORE: 2 People Killed In Car Crash In Charles County
+(Ross also designed Pinehurst No. 2, Aronimink Golf Club and East Lake Golf Club, among many others.)READ MORE: Maryland Weather: A Cold Front Sweeps In As Severe Thunderstorm Watch Ends

 Sedgefield, which Ross created to fit in with the rolling landscape of the North Carolina countryside, opened for play the following year.
 Golf was a much different game then, with shorter courses played with less sophisticated equipment.
 When Sedgefield debuted as a tournament course in 1938, it played at 6,680 yards.